 - Energy consumption: It’s also important to compare a data center’s projected energy consumption to the energy prices in different locations and climates.
 For instance, a data center in a rural location with a cooler, drier climate will cost less to operate than one in a more expensive urban location with a warmer, more humid climate.

-At DataSpan, we have more than four decades of experience providing data centers with turnkey operational solutions.
-We can advise you on everything related to the design, selection, installation and maintenance of cooling and ventilation systems — all in a manner that’s vendor-agnostic and focused on your needs.
+At DataSpan, we have almost five decades of experience providing data centers with turnkey operational solutions.
+We’ll work with your needs and schedule, advising you on everything related to the design, selection, installation and maintenance of cooling and ventilation systems — all in a manner that’s vendor-agnostic and focused on your needs.
+No matter what help you require, our team is ready to do whatever it takes to get the job done right.